Excavation at Senhouse Roman Museum

 The Senhouse Roman Museum and the team from the University of Newcastle are very keen that the local community has a real opportunity to participate.
 To this end there will be up to 21 placements for volunteer excavators and further placements for finds and data processing.
 For further details or to reserve your volunteer place contact firstname.lastname@example.org

-The excavation is a collaboration between the Senhouse Museum Trust, Newcastle University and Hadrian's Wall Trust.
+The excavation is a collaboration between the Senhouse Museum Trust and Newcastle University.